-There are two things you have to know about living in a small town.
-Everyone knows who you are and there is no place to hide.
+In a small town, everyone knows who you are and there is no place to hide.

-At the hardware store or the Quickie-Mart, someone will call my name and I will want to hide because I can’t recall theirs.
+At the hardware store or the Quickie-Mart, when someone calls my name, I will want to hide because I rarely remember theirs.

 It happened again last week while attending a silent auction at the Legion Hall.